nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 title: User Guide
 ---

 Finding it difficult to keep track of your insurance clients?
-Life as an insurance isn't easy.
+Life as an insurance agent isn't easy.
 We understand.
-Link.me is a **desktop app aimed at insurance agents for managing clients, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Link.me is a **desktop app built for insurance agents** to help you manage your clients.
+It is **optimized for use via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, Link.me can get your client management tasks done faster than traditional GUI apps.

 ---